joey04/xulBlock-Advanced/README.md

 One purpose of xBA is to enhance the Advanced user experience, with a [panel](https://github.com/joey04/xulBlock-Advanced/wiki/The-Panel) designed to quickly assess all domain connectivity.

 xBA is not just for current Advanced users, though.
-It's also a good choice for regular uBO users with a desire to learn Advanced mode.
+It's also a good choice for regular uBO users with a serious desire to learn Advanced mode.

 ### Issues
 As an Advanced user, you are expected to figure out all website breakage by yourself; don't ask for help here.
 If the cause is a 3rd-party filter list problem, contact the list maintainer.